• Skip to primary navigation

 Filled macarons are best kept in an airtight container in the fridge for up to 3 days.

-As always, I love seeing your creations and hearing from you!
-If you try making these Dark Chocolate & Raspberry Ganache Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Dark Chocolate Raspberry Macarons, please leave a ๐ŸŒŸ review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! ๐Ÿ“ง

 Dark Chocolate & Raspberry Ganache Macarons